alanng10/InfoTechEconomyWorth/Docue/a.md

 Info tech economy worth in Class Lang is 215 trillion 503 billion 174 million 742 thousand.

-Info tech economy worth in Class Lang is 56 million 758 thousand if C# style generic is added to it.
+Info tech economy worth in Class Lang is 2 million 941 thousand if C# style generic is added to it.

-Info tech economy worth in Class Lang is 7 million 387 thousand if C# style reflection invoke is added to it.
+Info tech economy worth in Class Lang is 101 thousand if C# style reflection invoke is added to it.

-Info tech economy worth in Class Lang is 9 million 438 thousand if C# style struct is added to it.
+Info tech economy worth in Class Lang is 41 if
+C# style struct is added to it.

-Info tech economy worth in Class Lang is 10 million 923 thousand if C# style interface is added to it.
+Info tech economy worth in Class Lang is 3 thousand 674 if C# style interface is added to it.

 Info tech economy worth in Class Lang is 894 thousand 013 if